AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ---
-description: Learn about the Reports associated with Administrator role in Captivate Prime application.
+description: Learn about the Reports associated with Administrator role in Learning Manager application.
 jcr-language: en_us
 title: Reports
 contentowner: manochan